-Ride for Joy are under yearly full care leases (not partial), meaning that RFJ has exclusive use of each horse in exchange for covering the expenses of their routine care and management.
-This allows staff to maintain ongoing training and ensure that each horse’s workload stays within standards set by RFJ and PATH, Intl.
+All of the horses at Ride for Joy are under yearly full care leases, meaning that RFJ has exclusive use of each horse in exchange for covering the expenses of their routine care and management.
+This allows staff to maintain ongoing training and ensure that each horse’s workload stays within standards set by RFJ and PATH Intl.

 Some horse owners choose to fund the ongoing care of their horse through a generous tax-deductible donation, allowing RFJ to expand and serve more participants.

 In general, horses appropriate for RFJ programming meet the following criteria:

 Fit and healthy

 Sound at all three gaits (walk, trot, canter/lope)

 Between the ages of 8 years and 18 years

 If you have a horse that you would like to care lease to Ride for Joy, please fill out and mail (28379 El Paso Rd.
 Caldwell, ID 83607) or fax (1 208 550-3208) the Horse Evaluation Form to the barn.
 A RFJ staff will get back to you regarding any openings in the herd and whether your horse would be a good fit.